What is an eating disorder?

 Also mention how you feel comfortable about the new eating instructions and where you need family help.
 For instance, find community help if you are single and living alone.

 After doing all this you are now going to implement the new lifestyle changes to your life.
-I am focusing on lifestyle changes do not diet because I don’t believe in dieting.
+I am focusing on lifestyle changes to effectively implement a recovery meal plan.

 Stay close to the support team